 ITEMS CATALOGED IN 1972-1999 (35 pages)

-This is a WORD file, which is fully searchable once you download it.
+These are WORD files, which are fully searchable once you download them.

 Please note that due to a backlog in cataloging, the catalog numbers, which start with the year of donation, may not represent the year the item was actually donated.

 OLD NEWSPAPERS - revisit life on Kelleys Island in years gone by.

 ISLAND ELECTRICITY - From candles to our electric cables.

 GOT SOMETHING TO DONATE? - So many people have a treasured item from the Island's history, but maybe now it is simply gathering dust.
 You don't want it thrown out during a spring cleaning do you?
 Why not donate it NOW and help us share your remarkable piece of the Island?
 Use this form.

 SEARCH FOR YOUR RELATIVES - While it is not perfect - you CAN use the SEARCH option in the document, once you download it, to find names and words included in our inventory.
 We recommend using broad search terms: instead of Bob Smith (which could be Rob, Robert, Bobby or a nickname) just search Smith and see what turns up.
 Happy searching.